skhussain123/OPENAISDK-TEST_PREPRATION/Level-1/11-Advance-Tools/Readme.md

 * Is liye hamesha max_turns itna zyada set karo jitna workflow ke liye zaroori hai, warna agent apna kaam pura nahi kar paayega.

+### Some Exceptions

+#### 1. ModelBehaviorError
+* Bases: AgentsException
+Exception raised when the model does something unexpected, e.g. calling a tool that doesn't exist, or providing malformed JSON.

+#### 2. UserError
+* Bases: AgentsException
+Exception raised when the user makes an error using the SDK.

+#### 3. InputGuardrailTripwireTriggered
+* Bases: AgentsException
+Exception raised when a guardrail tripwire is triggered.

+#### 4. OutputGuardrailTripwireTriggered
+* Bases: AgentsException
+Exception raised when a guardrail tripwire is triggered.